hcorona-zz/diversity-inclusion/event-planning.md

 - [ ] :apple: :bulb: Make sure that hand-held microphones are available
 - [ ] :apple: :bulb: Encourage session chairs to repeat questions from the audience over the mic so everyone can hear
 - [ ] Consider using patterns rather than just color on signs and presentation slides to indicate differences, to make comprehension easier for attendees with color blindness/low vision issues.
-- [ ] closed captioning can be provided either in real time, or once the talk videos are put online to be more inclusive to those with hearing impairments and those with English as a second language
+- [ ] :question: closed captioning can be provided either in real time, or once the talk videos are put online to be more inclusive to those with hearing impairments and those with English as a second language

 ## Gender-Neutral Bathrooms